oumist/lab1-git-race/description.md

 ## How space invaders was implemented

 This simpler web version of the space invaders was implemented on javascript using the html element canvas.

 The canvas allows to render images into the screen, so we can print the different sprites that the game needs.
 The sprites are implemented on a Sprite class that extends the Image class, and we need to set the source to be able to access them.
 In this case, the sprites are stored in the "static/images/" folder, so the src code is "/images/image.extension" due to spring looking for the content in the static folder by default.
 The sprites are created in their corresponding classes and stored in arrays so we can access them later.

 Game loop is simple:
 * First, we need to create all the elements we need.
 * We need to render all the images, in this case, we have a render function that does this for us.
   In the render function, we loop over the different sprite arrays to render all of them.
-* Finally, the loop function calls render and then modifies the different elements.
+* Finally, the loop function calls render and then modifies the elements(movement of the spaceship, bullets etc).The different events that occur in the game just change values that are set in the loop.

 This loop is set with the setInterval(func, time(ms)), that calls the given function on the time interval we want.

-Movement has been implemented on a simple event pattern, when a key is pressed, we set a flag to true, so that the loop knows the key is pressed.
+Movement and shooting has been implemented on a simple event pattern, when a key is pressed, we set a flag to true, so that the loop knows the key is pressed.
 When the key is not pressed anymore, the flag is set to false.
 To know which key is pressed, we access the event.key field that stores the string that represents the key.